mellemahp/python_app_template/README.md

 I also pulled some of the code directly from another one of my projects that I did with :
 - https://github.com/mellemahp/neuroscopes

-I really prefer having yaml to define my routes.
-This is just a personal preference and it does not conform to any standard.
-I just think it's nicer to have things in yaml.
+I really prefer having toml to define my routes.
+This is just a personal preference and it does not conform to any apu spec standard.

 Each repo also comes with a simply python command line tool for building, testing, etc.